wavefrontHQ/docs/pages/doc/wavefront_administer.md

 ---
-title: Administer Tanzu Observability by Wavefront
+title: Administer Your Service Instance
 keywords: administration
 tags: [administration]
 sidebar: doc_sidebar
 permalink: wavefront_administer.html
-summary: Understand what you can do as an administrator in Tanzu Observability by Wavefront.
+summary: Understand what you can do if you have administrative permissions.
 ---

-Super Admin users and users with the **Accounts** permission can perform a variety of tasks, such as:
+In VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront), Super Admin users and users with the **Accounts** permission can perform a variety of tasks, such as:

-* Manage the authorization and access to the Wavefront environment.
+* Manage the authorization and access to the Operations for Applications environment.
-* Select the authentication model in the Wavefront environment.
+* Select the authentication model in the Operations for Applications environment.
 For example by setting up SSO using an identity provider (IdP).
-* Monitor and troubleshoot the Wavefront environment and usage.
+* Monitor and troubleshoot the Operations for Applications environment and usage.
-* Purchase initial and additional Tanzu Observability capacity by using the self-service workflows in the UI.
+* Purchase initial and additional Operations for Applications capacity by using the self-service workflows in the UI.

 ## Authorization